CesiumOS-org/ota_config/violet.md

-* Initial A11 BETA release.
+* SafetyNet passing without Root.

-* Synced with CesiumOS v3.0-BETA(05/10/2020).
+* Permissive as of now.

-* Signed the build using release-keys.
+* Synced with Latest CesiumOS v3.0-BETA-2.